 6 They also have a section on religious poetry in Arabic.
-There is religious poetry in Somali also, but this is a category that I shall not deal with here.
-I have written on religious poetry elsewhere (2001c); see also Kapteijns and Mariam Omar Ali 1996 and Abdisalam Yassin Mohamed 1977.
+There is religious poetry in Somali also but this is a category which I shall not deal with here.
+I have written on religious poetry elsewhere (Orwin, 2001c).
+See also Kapteijns with Mariam Omar Ali, 1996 and Abdisalam Yassin Mohamed, 1977).

-7 Apart from very few examples, which are very specific and will not concern us here.
+7 Apart from very few examples which are very specific and will not concern us here.